techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/autumn/week-1-notes.md

 ## Differentiation
 - **New coders:** provide a partially-completed project in MakeCode (starter blocks already in place).
-- **Experienced coders:** challenge them with dice roller or animation patterns.
+- **Experienced coders:** challenge them with showing icons along with names, playing musing in the background, adding little animationes, using inputs etc.
 - Allow mixed-ability pairing — encourage peer teaching.

 ---